Automatically scale a cluster to meet application demands on Azure Kubernetes Service (AKS)

 The following example creates an AKS cluster with single node pool backed by a virtual machine scale set.
 It also enables the cluster autoscaler on the node pool for the cluster and sets a minimum of 1 and maximum of 3 nodes:

-# First create a resource group az group create --name myResourceGroup --location eastus # Now create the AKS cluster and enable the cluster autoscaler az aks create \ --resource-group myResourceGroup \ --name myAKSCluster \ --node-count 1 \ --vm-set-type VirtualMachineScaleSets \ --enable-cluster-autoscaler \ --min-count 1 \ --max-count 3
+# First create a resource group az group create --name myResourceGroup --location eastus # Now create the AKS cluster and enable the cluster autoscaler az aks create \ --resource-group myResourceGroup \ --name myAKSCluster \ --node-count 1 \ --vm-set-type VirtualMachineScaleSets \ --load-balancer-sku standard \ --enable-cluster-autoscaler \ --min-count 1 \ --max-count 3

 It takes a few minutes to create the cluster and configure the cluster autoscaler settings.

 Change the cluster autoscaler settings

-If you have the multiple agent pools feature enabled on your subscription, skip to the autoscale with multiple agent pools section.
-Clusters with multiple agent pools enabled require use of the
+If you have multiple node pools in your AKS cluster, skip to the autoscale with multiple agent pools section.
+Clusters with multiple agent pools require use of the

 az aks nodepool command set to change node pool specific properties instead of